-And keep pace they must, as the nature of corporate value also continues to shift away from the physical and toward the virtual.
-The rapid digitization of corporate assets has resulted in a corresponding transformation of strategies, business models, and attendant risks.
+And keep pace they must, as the nature of corporate value also continues to shift away from the physical and

 Organizations are taking advantage of entirely new ways to connect with customers and suppliers, engage with employees, and improve the efficiency and effectiveness of internal processes.
 It has become a virtual necessity for most organizations to engage in digital transformation.
 The competitive need to deploy new and emerging technologies as a means to lower costs, improve customer service, and drive innovation is now felt more deeply by companies than ever before.